RedHeadM/dl_lab_2017/README.md

 The course page itself can be found here: http://ais.informatik.uni-freiburg.de/teaching/ws17/deep_learning_course/

 the solution for the exercises can be found under notebooks
-- exercise_1.ipynb: soulitons ot the first exercises good hyperparameters are foud with a hyper optimization with Tree of Parzen Estimators (TPE)
+- exercise_1.ipynb: soulitons of the first exercises good hyperparameters are foud with a hyper optimization with Tree of Parzen Estimators (TPE)